Psychiatrists in Peoria, IL

 Making your first appointment can be one of the most challenging steps in your mental health journey.
 At LifeStance, we make it simple by offering both online and in-person therapy and psychiatry services, covered by major insurance plans.

-Dr. Gundu Reddy is licensed in Illinois.
+Dr. Gundu Reddy is a licensed psychiatrist in Springfield Illinois.
 Prior to starting residency at Mount Sinai School of medicine, she pursued additional research in HIV Psychiatry.
 As well as residency training, she has also pursued further training in psychodynamic psychotherapy at the NYU Psychoanalytic Institute.
 She states that whether prescribing medication, family, or relationship therapy, understanding psychodynamic conflict and causes of symptoms will cause help to enhance the quality of care.
 As well as psychodynamic training Dr. Reddy also has a background in integrative psychiatry and treatment resistance.

-Dr. Gundu Reddy is licensed in Illinois.
+Dr. Gundu Reddy is a licensed psychiatrist in Springfield Illinois.
 Prior to starting residency at Mount Sinai School of medicine, she pursued additional research in HIV Psychiatry.
 As well as residency training, she has also pursued further training in psychodynamic psychotherapy at the NYU Psychoanalytic Institute.
 She states that whether prescribing medication, family, or relationship therapy, understanding psychodynamic conflict and causes of symptoms will cause help to enhance the quality of care.
 As well as psychodynamic training Dr. Reddy also has a background in integrative psychiatry and treatment resistance.

 This is a medication based, traditional, small psychiatric practice.
 I see children and adults, NP sees adults and late teens.